 First time teacher? : First-time teachers to Everglades Education Programs will need to attend an in-park Teacher Workshop.
+You can sign up for a workshop by selecting the workshop date you will attend while registering for your program.

 Transportation: Assistance with bus transportation may be available and can be requested during registration.